Our approach

 Long-term outperformance with less risk.
 Fixed income investing involves asymmetric risks that are skewed to the downside – in other words, the potential losses are greater than the potential gains.
 This can result in a tendency to focus on avoiding defaults.
 However, when trying to maximise total returns, identifying winners is also crucial.

-Strategic Bond Fund strategies
+Strategic Bond fund

 Aviva Investors Strategic Bond Fund